skip to main content skip to search skip to footer skip to accessibility statement

 Reproductive health refers to a state of physical, mental and social wellbeing in all matters relating to the reproductive system.
 It addresses the reproductive processes, functions and system at all stages of life to ensure individuals have the capability to reproduce and the freedom to decide if, when and how often to do so (World Health Organisation- reproductive health).

 Long Acting Reversible Contraceptives (LARC) are one of the most effective methods in reducing unwanted pregnancy, as they do not rely on a daily routine like other forms of contraceptive such as the pill.
 LARCs include contraceptive injections, implants, the intra-uterine system (IUS) or the intrauterine device (IUD).
 However, the contraceptive injection isn’t included within LARC indicators as this method has a higher failure rate.
-In Southampton, 47.0 per 1,000 females aged 15-44 years are using one of the LARC methods outlined above, this is significantly higher than the national average of 44.1 females (2022).
+In Southampton, 44.4 per 1,000 females aged 15-44 years are using one of the LARC methods outlined above in 2023, a decrease from 54.7 per 1,000 in 2022 and similar to the England average of 43.5 females.

-It is important that females requesting an abortion have early access to services and support, as the earlier in the pregnancy the abortion is performed, the lower the risk of complications there are.
-Data from the most recent period (2021) shows that within Southampton 89.0% of abortions were performed within 10 weeks gestation, which is similar to the England average of 88.6%.
-More information can be found in the sexual health dashboard, available below.
+It is important that women requesting an abortion have early access to services and support, as the earlier in the pregnancy the abortion is performed, the lower the risk of complications there are.
+Data from the most recent period (2022) shows that within Southampton 86.6% of abortions were performed within 10 weeks gestation, which is similar to the England average of 87.9%.

-More information can be found in the resources section.
+More information can be found in the resources, available below.

 Resources